Frequently Asked Questions

 What insurances does Vitality take?

 Vitality accepts most insurance plans: Horizon Blue Cross Blue Shield, AmeriHealth, UnitedHealthCare, Cigna, and Aetna.
-Vitality also accepts Medicare, however Medicare has strict guidelines for coverage.
-You must have diabetes or renal disease and you will need a referral.

 What is a first session like?